botfront/botfront/botfront/docs/guide/rasa/stories/custom_actions.md

 _Adding Duckling to the NLU pipeline_ means that we are going to use Duckling to extract numbers from user utterances ("2 adults and 2 kids").

 ```
-- name: "rasa_addons.nlu.compoments.duckling_http_extractor.DucklingHTTPExtractor"
+- name: "rasa_addons.nlu.components.duckling_http_extractor.DucklingHTTPExtractor"
   url: "http://duckling:8000"
   dimensions:
   - "number"
 ```

 ::: tip NOTE
-`rasa_addons.nlu.compoments.duckling_http_extractor.DucklingHTTPExtractor` provides the same functionality as `ner_http_duckling` and adds the possiblity to append the user `timezone` and `reftime` to the query string for better personalization of the user experience.
+`rasa_addons.nlu.components.duckling_http_extractor.DucklingHTTPExtractor` provides the same functionality as `ner_http_duckling` and adds the possiblity to append the user `timezone` and `reftime` to the query string for better personalization of the user experience.
 More in the **Training Data > API** tab.
 :::

 <video autoplay muted loop width="740" controls>